jordipons/music-audio-tagging-at-scale-models/README.md

 ### Spectrogram front-end

-The proposed front-end is a single-layer CNN with many filter shapes that are grouped into two branches [2]: (i) top branch - timbral features; and (ii) lower branch - temporal features.
+The proposed front-end is a single-layer CNN with many filter shapes that are grouped into two branches [2]: (i) top branch - timbral features [3]; and (ii) lower branch - temporal features [4].

 <p align="center"><img src="spectrogram.png" height="290"></p>